Evictions: Non-Payment of Rent and Non-Compliance of Lease

 After entry of the Judgment and upon request, the Clerk and Comptroller will issue a Writ of Possession to the Sheriff commanding him to put the landlord in possession 24 hours after service on the tenant.
 The Writ must be served by the Sheriff.
 The fee for service by the Sheriff is $90.00.

 You may decide at any time to dismiss the proceedings.
 If you do so, it will not affect your right to start new proceedings if your tenant again fails to pay the rent on time.
 If you do dismiss the proceedings, and a hearing has been scheduled, you must notify the Judge before the final hearing date, so that the Judge can use the time for other proceedings.
-Should you decide not to attend the proceeding, yet do not dismiss the case, you may be required to attend a future hearing for lack of prosecution.

 The filing fee is payable in cash, by check (with proper identification provided, and made payable to the Clerk of the Circuit Court and County Comptroller) or by credit card.
 Please note that credit card transactions are subject to a 3.5% non-refundable fee accessed by a third party payment processor (MyFloridaCounty.com).
 There is also a separate fee for service of the summons.
 If you choose to use the Sheriff's Office for this service, the cost is $40.00 per tenant (payable to the Sheriff of Sarasota County).
 Private process servers can also be hired, and their fees vary.
 If posting a notice becomes necessary, there may be additional costs for copying and mailing.